BUZASLAN128/HiveMind-Actions/README.md

 ### 3. 🛡️ Beast Mode (Proactive Security)
 HiveMind acts as an **always-on security guard**.
-- Pushed code to `dev`?
+- Pushed code to `any`?
 The Reviewer inspects it instantly.
 - Found a critical vulnerability?
 It autonomously **opens an Issue** and assigns it to the team.
 - No security hole goes unnoticed.